Cohort Analysis for Subscription Brands: The Metrics Your Dashboard Is Hiding

 This is the foundation.
 Group subscribers by the month they joined.
 Track what percentage remain active at month 1, 3, 6, and 12.
 Plot each cohort as a separate line.

-What to look for: the shape of the curve.
-A steep initial drop that flattens is normal — most churn happens early.
-But if the curve never flattens, or if the initial drop is getting steeper cohort over cohort, you have a problem that aggregate metrics will not surface for months.
+Look at the shape of the curve.
+A steep initial drop that flattens is normal, since most churn happens early.
+If the curve never flattens, or if the initial drop is getting steeper cohort over cohort, you have a problem that aggregate metrics will not surface for months.

 2. Channel cohort comparison